ockdavid/Whatsapp_Sentiment_Analysis/README.md

 *That's where sentiment analysis comes in.* Sentiment analysis is a **technique** used to analyze and categorize opinions expressed in a piece of text.
 It's commonly used in social media monitoring, market research, and customer service to understand how people feel about a product, service, or brand.

 In this project, we applied sentiment analysis to a WhatsApp group chat.
 We exported the chat to a text file and used **natural language processing** techniques to analyze the sentiments expressed in the messages.
+They will be store in a **Database on SQLite** where there will be a table per person.
 Our goal was to understand the overall sentiment of the conversation, as well as the sentiment of each person included in the chat.

 The **purpose** of this repository is to demonstrate the potential of sentiment analysis in understanding the sentiment of messages on group chats and can be applied to any WhatsApp chat to gain insights into **people's feelings** about a particular topic or conversation.
 However, as our findings indicate, **sentiment analysis models are not perfect** and may require further refinement to increase their accuracy.